Carrooi/Node-Simq/README.md

 As you can see, module definition is just a class (or any other code) and return statement.
 This is done because of coffee-script itself, which automatically wrap all your code into it's own scope.

 ## Templating
-SimQ includes eco template engine, so you can really simply require also your templates [ECO](https://github.com/sstephenson/eco#eco-embedded-coffeescript-templates).
+SimQ includes eco template engine, so you can really simply require also your templates.
+Eco documentation: [link](https://github.com/sstephenson/eco#eco-embedded-coffeescript-templates).

 Example of usage:
 ```